MartinF99/PlastikStyle/README.md

 #### For both Qt5 and Qt6:
     - You can simply set QT_QPA_PLATFORMTHEME=qt5ct
     - Setting QT_STYLE_OVERRIDE to plastik globally should work as well

+## Installing
+Currently installing with your package manager is only possible on opensuse
+### OpenSUSE
+add the zypper repository with :
+        sudo zypper ar https://download.opensuse.org/repositories/home:/MartinF99/openSUSE_Tumbleweed/ plastikstyle

+then install the packages
+PlastikStyle-qt5 and PlastikStyle-qt6